-5 | CONCLUSIONS
+4 | CONCLUSIONS

 Adaptive refinement is a crucial part of a numerical solution procedure for any problem that exhibits extensive differences in intensity within the problem domain.
 In this paper, a modular adaptive refinement algorithm for solving elliptic boundary value problems was proposed.
 The refinement procedure consists of Poisson Disc Sampling based nodal positioning algorithm, a meshless solution using RBF-FD of the governing problem, the refinement strategy, and the reconstruction of the density function needed to redistribute the points.
 The free parameters of the algorithm were determined by means of numerical experiments, and reasonable defaults along with acceptable intervals were proposed.
 Finally, it was clearly demonstrated that the proposed algorithm provides a stable solution for all considered cases without any hyper-tuning.
-This includes the solution of the fretting fatigue case, where complications arise due to the presence of the stick-slip zone at the contact interface, which causes extreme peaks in surface stress making it very difficult to solve numerically in reasonable time without refinement.
+The most convincing was the solution of the fretting fatigue case, where complications arise due to the presence of the stick-slip zone at the contact interface, which causes extreme peaks in surface stress making it very difficult to solve numerically in reasonable time without refinement.
 The proposed approach successfully adaptively refined initially uniform discretisation, captured both peaks, and numerically solved the problem in only four iterations, with excellent agreement towards the reference solution provided by commercial software using manual refinement.

 Although all discussions in this paper were limited to the consideration of the Navier-Cauchy partial differential equation and contact problems, the presented methodology can also be applied in other areas where numerical discretisation is required to solve the governing problem.
 The only notable required change would be in the second step, i.e. the solution of the problem, while the other steps would remain the same.
-Furthermore, all elements of the algorithm have no intrinsic dependency on the dimensionality of the space and generalisation to higher dimensions is possible.
+Furthermore, all elements of the algorithm have no intrinsic dependency on the dimensionality of the space, therefore the generalisation to 3D can be done in a straightforward manner, which is a goal for future research.